 skip to main content

-How to Watch the NBA All-Star Game 2023
+How To Watch the 2025 NBA All-Star Game

-Your favorite NBA stars are under one roof as Salt Lake City hosts the 2023 NBA All-Star Game on TNT.
+Your favorite NBA stars are under one roof as San Francisco hosts the 2025 NBA All-Star Game on TNT.

-Featuring some of the best NBA players of the year, the 2023 All-Star Game is the league’s 72nd showcase of its kind.
+This year’s game marks the NBA’s 74th all-star showcase, highlighting some of the season’s top players.
 But it’s not the only marquee NBA event taking place in February.
-There’s an entire weekend—aptly named the NBA All-Star Weekend—with activities centered around all things basketball.
+NBA All-Star Weekend comes packed with activities centered around all things basketball.

 Don’t miss the next NBA All-Star Game